Eric Holcomb: First term

+In November 2020, Holcomb announced that he would be appointing Karrah Herring, J.D. as the Chief Equity, Inclusion and Opportunity Officer of the State of Indiana for his second term in a press release.
+He stated that his purpose for appointing Herring was to "better build diversity and foster an inclusive environment within state government and the services we provide so every Hoosier can take full advantage of their gifts and potential."
+She served in his cabinet until the end of his second term in January 2025.

 Second term

 Holcomb was inaugurated to a second term on January 11, 2021.

 In March 2022, Holcomb vetoed H.E.A.
 1041, a bill passed by the Indiana General Assembly that would prohibit transgender women from participating in state-sanctioned girls' sports.
 He cited the bill's low probability of surviving judicial scrutiny and the lack of pressing concern as his reasons for vetoing it.
-On May 24 the General Assembly overrode Holcomb's veto, passing the bill into law.
+On May 24, the General Assembly overrode Holcomb's veto, passing the bill into law.
+In the spring of 2023, Holcomb signed several LGBTQ+-related bills into law, including one that bans gender-affirming care for transgender minors, one that requires that parents be immediately notified if a transgender student comes out to a teacher and prohibits discussions of "human sexuality" up to grade 3, and one that bans gender-affirming surgery for inmates in Indiana Department of Corrections facilities.

+Holcomb called a special session shortly before the Supreme Court of the United States overturned Roe v.
+Wade in order to address tax rebates amid the early 2020s inflation surge.
+After Roe was overturned, the Indiana General Assembly passed a near-total ban on abortion procedures, allowing exceptions only in the case of rape up to 10 weeks into pregnancy and threat to the mother's life.
+Holcomb signed the bill, S.B.
+1, into law.
+The ban on abortion procedures was blocked in court shortly after going into effect in September 2022.
+The Indiana Supreme Court ultimately allowed the ban to take effect in a June 30, 2023 ruling.

 In August 2022, Holcomb led a trade delegation to Taiwan in an effort to strengthen economic ties between Taiwan and Indiana.
 The delegation also visited South Korea.
-The visit came following several high profile visits by U.S. officials to Taiwan, leading to increased tension between the United States and the People's Republic of China.
+The visit came after several high-profile visits by U.S. officials to Taiwan, leading to increased tension between the U.S. and the People's Republic of China.
+In September 2024, Holcomb visited Ukraine to sign an academic, agricultural, and cultural partnership with the country.
+He is the first U.S. governor to visit Ukraine since the Russian invasion.

+In 2024, Holcomb announced plans to resume executions.
+On December 18, 2024, convicted mass murderer Joseph Corcoran became the first death row inmate to be executed in Indiana since 2009.

 Personal life

 Holcomb's wife, Janet, runs a family business in Madison County, Indiana.
-They have no children, and own a miniature schnauzer, Henry Holcomb, who is known as the "First Dog of Indiana".
+They have no children, and owned a miniature schnauzer, Henry Holcomb, who was known as the "First Dog of Indiana".

-In December 2022, Holcomb was hospitalized with a sudden case of pneumonia.